necro0006/ZeldaWindWakerTrainer-for-CEMU/README.md

 # ZeldaWindWakerTrainer-for-CEMU
-A simple trainer built for fun for The Legend Of Zelda Wind Waker HD running on Cemu
+A simple trainer built for fun for The Legend Of Zelda Wind Waker HD running on Cemu.

 Tested on Cemu 2.6 (2025-06-10)
 Title : Zelda Wind Waker HD (US v0) (BCZE01) [0005000-10143500]